yiyiyi1992/Resume/index.md

 -	Isolated Tregs through cell sorting and performed co-culture of monocytes with Tregs
 -	Applied flow cytometry to observe the phenotypic changes and ELISA to detect cytokine production in Treg-mediated monocytes with or without IL-2 stimulation
 -	Generated histogram and density plots to analyse FACS data using FlowJo
--	Performed pathway analysis software, DAVID and IPA, to analyse the RNAseq dataset of Treg-mediated monocytes; selected pathways and target genes
+-	Performed pathway analysis software, IPA, to analyse the RNAseq dataset of Treg-mediated monocytes; selected pathways and target genes

 ### **Yu's Lab, Department of Pharmacy & Medicine, Ocean University of China** `2015.9 - 2018.8`